subquery/documentation/docs/subquery_network/node_operators/stake.md

 - More total stake provides an advantage over other Node Operators when the payment method is flex plan (PAYG) due to the way the [Cobb-Douglas function](../introduction/reward-distribution.md#cobb-douglas-production-function) works.

 In order to become a Node Operator on the SubQuery Network, you must stake a minimum number of SQT.
 In addition, you will want to attract delegators to [increase the rewards that you receive](./rewards.md).

-## How should I allocate my Stake amongst my projects for best rewards?

-You should allocate stake to projects which have the highest stake APY.
-Note that project stake APY (annual reward per SQT staked) reduces as more stake is allocated to a project.
-Allocating all your stake to your highest performing project could reduce its APY and make it no longer the best choice for allocation.
-Regularly review and adjust the stake across your projects to find the right balance.